Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 This can help reduce size for text-based files.
 But it often breaks layout and formatting, especially if the PDF includes images, columns, or design elements.

-- Split the PDF: Break up large files using Split PDF before compressing
+Break up large files using Split PDF before compressing.
+Smaller chunks often compress better than one massive file.

-- Resize before converting: If your file came from a scanned image or camera photo, reduce image resolution first
+If your file came from a scanned image or camera photo, reduce image resolution first.
+Lower DPI means smaller file size.

 Once you compress a file with Smallpdf, the download page will show you how much space you saved — so you'll know if you hit your target.